aydaultani/b-baka/README.md

 - `hostname`
 - `port`

-The first two are `bool`'s, the third one is a string and the fourth is an integer.
+The first two are booleans (`bool`) , the third one is a string and the fourth is an integer (`int`).

-They can be changed by doing the following
+They can be changed by doing the following:

 ```py
 from baka import Config